fedegr0x/whcnc/README.md

 * Don't waste your warp on shit.
 I believe at some point you will need it to buy that 2nd queue buffs and some shrine upgrades you can't gather mats for.
 * Always do all your trials (even if you don't need rss atm).
 * Take part in challenges (its the goat head).
 Sometimes they are trivial, but will yield 150-300 warp.
 This is free money!
+* If there's no food all your troops will die and be taken to sawbones!
+So I suggest you upgrade your pens.
+And probably make more of it.

 ## Combat
 We don't really know how game mechanics work for this game.
 How do these attack and defence numbers come together.